-For 1978, the exterior of the Ford Granada underwent a mid-cycle revision, concentrating on the front fascia.
+In 1978, the exterior of the Ford Granada underwent a mid-cycle revision, concentrating on the front fascia.
 In addition to a revised grille design, the round headlamps were replaced by rectangular units stacked above the turn signal lenses (to more closely match the design of the Ford LTD II and the Mercedes-Benz W114).
-The rear fascia was given revised taillamp lenses and revised center panel trim if optionally equipped.
+If optionally equipped, the rear fascia was given revised taillamp lenses and revised center panel trim.
 In the interest of aerodynamics, the side view mirrors were changed from rectangular to oval.

 Here’s a YouTube link to one of Ford’s infamous commercials comparing how similar the Granada was to the Mercedes-Benz of the day:

 If you’re looking for a very original, no-frills Granada this example fits the bill.
 Unfortunately, the biggest question we have is whether the floor-shifted transmission is the standard three-speed or the more desirable four-speed.
 Good luck with the purchase!